 Deciding which funeral flowers to include for that final farewell isn’t easy.
 It’s a difficult time, you are grieving, you have so much to organise and sometimes it’s an easy option to default to the traditional floral tributes we have all seen for many years, including lilies as the flower of choice.

-But funeral flowers have the potential to say so much about your memories of someone, so it’s worth taking a moment to think about whether lillies really are the right flower for your loved one.
+But funeral flowers have moved on, so have we, and flowers now have the power to say so much more about your memories of someone, so it’s worth taking a moment to think about whether lillies really are the right flower for your loved one.

 Firstly, why are lilies funeral flowers?